“Funk, if the world is gonna keep crashing and burning, I’m letting our relationship burn too. Let’s see what ‘Us’ rises from the ashes.”

 It’s easy to see our downward progression.

 In 1985, our first child was born, and by the time we added all the others, there wasn’t time for those questions, what with taking care of everyone else’s needs.
 Next, the mayor’s office in 2007.
 The long hours.
 The stress of trying to do right for the long-forgotten in Kansas City.
 The strain of not giving in to the usual pressures of the office.
-The escalated strain from a pissed-off Establishment who was working overtime trying to take Funk out, and all because he’d tied their hands to the “free money” they’d been taking from the city’s coffers, i.e. from the backs of tax paying citizens.
+The escalated strain from a pissed-off Establishment who were working overtime trying to take Funk out, and all because he’d tied their hands to the “free money” they’d been taking from the city’s coffers, i.e. from the backs of tax paying citizens.

 Who has time for relational issues when you’re wielding those hefty swords?